-I ask you not to allow hunting of wolves within the area designated as the wolf zone this winter, and reconsider the drastic removal of wolves outside of the wolf zone.
+I ask you to stop the hunting of wolves within the area designated as the wolf zone this winter, and reconsider the yearly drastic removal of wolves outside of the wolf zone.

 Send your letter to Prime Minister Solberg here: firstname.lastname@example.org